 Chris Fiorentino, Director

 Chris has worked with Fresno State’s community engagement programs since the early 1990’s.
 His leadership of the center includes general management and support for staff members and programs.
-Chris teaches Community Service 1 and 101 and provides guidance to faculty members incorporating service-learning into their course curriculum.
+Chris teaches Community Service 101 and provides guidance to faculty members incorporating service-learning into their course curriculum.
 He also works closely with community partners looking to access the resources of the university and is happy to meet with students looking for volunteer opportunities in the community.

 Mellissa Jessen-Hiser, Assistant Director

 Mellissa joined the Richter Center team in 2008 and serves as the advisor of the Richter Center Ambassadors.
 She is an instructor of Community Service 1 and enjoys helping students identify service projects that will provide them with opportunities for personal and professional growth.
 Mellissa coordinates the university's Alternative Break program.
 She also co-advises the Richter Center Reflection Facilitators and Service-Learning Coaches and manages the center’s online presence including the website, the Epicenter e-newsletter, and social media.

 TBD, Jumpstart Fresno Site Manager